Sustaining Fairness via Incremental Learning: Introduction

 To address this problem, we propose a representation learning system -- \textbf{F}airness-\textbf{a}ware \textbf{I}ncremental \textbf{R}epresentation \textbf{L}earning ({\X}).
 At its core, {\X} uses an adversarial debiasing setup for removing demographic information by controlling the number of bits (\textit{rate-distortion}) required to encode the learned representations \citep{yu2020learning, ma2007segmentation}.
 We leverage this debiasing setup for incremental learning using an exemplar-based approach, by retaining a small set of representative samples from previous tasks, to prevent forgetting.
 Empirical evaluations show that {\X} outperforms baseline incremental learning systems in fairness metrics while successfully learning target task information.
 Our key contributions are:

-\begin{itemize}[noitemsep, topsep=0.3pt, leftmargin=*] \itemsep{0.3em} \item We propose {\X}, a representation learning system that learns fair representations, while incrementally learning new tasks, by controlling their rate-distortion function. \item We show using empirical evaluations that {\X} outperforms baseline incremental learning systems in making fair decisions while performing well on the target task. \item We also perform extensive analysis experiments to investigate the functioning of {\X}. \end{itemize}
+\begin{itemize} \item We propose {\X}, a representation learning system that learns fair representations, while incrementally learning new tasks, by controlling their rate-distortion function. \item We show using empirical evaluations that {\X} outperforms baseline incremental learning systems in making fair decisions while performing well on the target task. \item We also perform extensive analysis experiments to investigate the functioning of {\X}. \end{itemize}